This football coach disarmed a student with a gun. Then he hugged him

 A high school football and track coach in Portland, Oregon, was celebrated as a hero earlier this year after he disarmed a student with a shotgun.

-The student walked into a classroom at Parkrose High School in May, intending to use the firearm to take his own life, CNN affiliate KATU reported, citing the Multnomah County District Attorney's office.
+The student walked into a classroom at Parkrose High School in May, intending to use the firearm to take his own life, the Multnomah County District Attorney's office said in a statement last week.

 At the time, reports said the coach, Keanon Lowe, tackled the student.
-But according to emotional surveillance footage released by the district attorney's office Friday and obtained by the affiliate, Lowe did nothing of the sort.
+But according to emotional surveillance footage released by the district attorney's office Friday, Lowe did nothing of the sort.

 Instead, he embraced the student.